Strongly Goldilocks Domains, quantitative Visibility, and Applications: Lower Bounds of the Kobayashi distance

-In this subsection we will provide two different lower bounds for Kobayashi distance in convexifiable SG domains in terms of the functions $\omega$ and $g$. \\ Theorem \ref{firstbig} combined with Lemma \ref{convexlemma} gives: \begin{prop} Let $\Omega$ be a convexifiable SG domain.
-Then there exists a constant $c > 0$ such that \end{prop} \begin{proof} Let $\gamma$ be a real geodesic for Kobayashi distance that joins $x,y$ and let $z$ be the point on image of $\gamma$ satisfying From the proof of Theorem \ref{firstbig} we see that $\|x-y\| \leq \el(\gamma) \leq \g(C D)$ so $\frac{1}{C}g^{-1}(\|x-y\|)\leq D$.
-Then by Theorem \ref{convexgoldilocks} \end{proof} An immediate corollary is the following.
+In this subsection we will provide two different lower bounds for the Kobayashi distance in a convexifiable SG domain $\O$, in terms of the functions $\omega_\O$ and $g_\O$.
+We will later merge them to get a unified lower bound.

+Theorem \ref{firstbig} combined with Lemma \ref{convexlemma} gives: \begin{prop} Let $\Omega$ be a convexifiable SG domain.
+Then there exists $c > 0$ such that \end{prop} \begin{proof} Let $\gamma$ be a Kobayashi geodesic joining $x$ and $y$ and let $z$ be the point on image of $\gamma$ satisfying $\delta_{\Omega}(z)=D_\gamma$.